Outsidesman/AudioViz1.0/README.md

 # AudioViz1.0
-An audio visualizer utilizing PortAudio and OpenGL.
+A C++ audio visualizer utilizing PortAudio and OpenGL.